connectrpc/connect-query-es/README.md

 };
 ```

 A functional version of the options that can be passed to the `useInfiniteQuery` hook from `@tanstack/react-query`.When called, it will return the appropriate `queryKey`, `queryFn`, and `structuralSharing` flags, as well as a few other parameters required for `useInfiniteQuery`.
-This is useful when interacting with some queryClient methods (like [ensureQueryData](https://tanstack.com/query/latest/docs/reference/QueryClient#queryclientensurequerydata), etc).
+This is useful when interacting with some QueryClient methods such as [query](https://tanstack.com/query/latest/docs/framework/react/reference/classes/QueryClient#query).

 ### `addStaticKeyToTransport`